Mubarak-Monsuru/Homicides_USA_2007-2017/README.md

 ### 3.2 Data Cleaning
 * Check for duplicates.
 Dataset does not contain duplicate rows
-* change columns 'lat' and 'lon' to 'latitude' and 'longitude' respectively.
+* Change columns names 'lat' and 'lon' to 'latitude' and 'longitude' respectively.
 * Explore columns to identify blank cells, inappropriate values.
 * 2 columns (latitude and longitude) contain blank cells.
 3 columns (victim_race, victim_age and victim_sex) contain cells with value 'unknown'
 * Remove rows that contain blanks cells and 'unknown'.
 This reduced number of rows from 52179 to 43397.